giuseppeiacono/OCP-Java-SE-8/streams/README.md

          the integer field of each object with the corresponding square
  2. **Filter**: apply one or more filters to the collection
  3. **Reduce**: invoke the TERMINAL operation that return a value or an OPTIONAL value

+> **Think of reductions as accumulators**: they accumulate values from the
+>  stream so they can compute one value

+In addition to the reduce operation offered by Java API, you can write your own reduction using ``reduce()`` method.

 Look at the samples into [MapFilterReduceMethods](src/MapFilterReduceMethods.java) for more details.